ankitsaxena023/real-estate-ui/README.md

 # React Real Estate UI Design

+for run the application - npm install and then npm run dev

-for the list page go to the home url and then - /list from the list page you can access single page by clicking on image or name
+for the list page go to the home URL and then - /list from the list page, you can access the single page by clicking on an image or name